eriksl/secollect/README.md

 I've learned that the timestamps of the optmisers may be a few minutes off.
 You can use the -t option to correct them.

 The seanalyse program is a simple data debugger, it takes a data stream on it's stdin.
 You can obtain it e.g. using wireshark.
 It should be data/payload only, no pcap file.

+CREDITS: this uses information obtained by reverse engineering the semonitor.py program by jbuel.
+There is no source of information about the proprietary protocol used by SolarEdge in the public domain, unfortunately.